LeonardoVincent07/scv-repo/docs/mission_destination/stories/ST-05_bulk_load_crm.md

 # Ingest CRM Data

 ## Statement
-As a data operations user, I want to bulk load CRM data so that existing client records can be ingested into the platform efficiently and consistently.
+As a data operations user, I want to load CRM data so that existing client records can be ingested into the platform efficiently and consistently.

 ## Description
-The platform must support bulk ingestion of client data from a registered CRM source system.
+The platform must support ingestion of client data from a registered CRM source system.
 This capability enables an initial or repeat load of CRM records into the platform using a controlled and repeatable process.

-Bulk loading creates persisted client records that can subsequently be mapped, matched, and assembled into client profiles.
+Loading creates persisted client records that can subsequently be mapped, matched, and assembled into client profiles.
 The same ingestion logic must be usable for automated testing and operational execution.

 ## Acceptance Criteria
 - **Given** a CRM source system is registered
-  **When** a bulk load of CRM data is executed
+  **When** a load of CRM data is executed
   **Then** client records are ingested and persisted successfully

-- **Given** a bulk load is executed
+- **Given** a load is executed
   **When** individual records fail validation
   **Then** valid records are persisted and invalid records are reported clearly

-- **Given** the bulk load process completes
+- **Given** the load process completes
   **When** downstream processes run
   **Then** the ingested CRM records are available for mapping and matching